 Entek once again interrogates Kira, who at this point is almost broken and unsure of what to believe.
 Ghemor orders this to stop and Entek replies that their next interrogation will be at Order headquarters.
 Ghemor tells Kira that he will help her escape since even if she no longer remembers him, he still loves her.

 Ghemor later gives Kira her "mother's" bracelet and introduces her to Ari, who will help her escape the planet.
 Kira asks how this is possible and they explain that they have friends who think as they do that the Central Command and the Obsidian Order have too much power, which they aim to change.
 Kira realizes that Ari and Ghemor are part of the Cardassian dissident movement.
-Ari urges Kira to come along but she cannot believe this is a coincidence...and it hits her: she's not the target of this charade, Ghemor is: the Order exploited her resemblance to Iliana to set up this whole thing in order to expose Ghemor's ties to the dissidents.
+Ari urges Kira to come along but she cannot believe this is a coincidence...and it hits her: Ghemor is the real target of this charade.
+The Order exploited Kira's resemblance to Iliana to set up this whole thing in order to expose Ghemor's ties to the dissidents.
 Kira's suspicions are confirmed when Entek shows up with two armed guards, shoots Ari and gloats that he has exposed a traitor and is about to destroy the dissident movement.
 Luckily Odo, Garak and Sisko show up in the nick of time and disarm the guards.
 Entek recognizes Garak and taunts him that until now the Order was willing to let him live his exile in peace but no longer.
 Entek then tries to draw a hidden weapon but Garak kills him.

 Back on Deep Space 9, Kira is Bajoran again and tells Ghemor that Bashir confirmed that all the alterations were surgical and that she is indeed Bajoran.
 Yeln has gone missing, meaning he was likely a Cardassian agent.
 Kira asks why go to all the trouble of kidnapping her instead of getting the real Iliana and Ghemor points out that then her memories would return and thus Ghemor wouldn't needed to save her and expose himself.
 Ghemor still believes Iliana is alive and hopes to find her.
 The Mathenite government has given Ghemor sanctuary but before he leaves, he gives Kira some "fatherly advice": never trust Garak.
 He also tells her to keep the bracelet since until Iliana is found, Kira is now the closest thing he has to family.
 Kira sends him off saying that despite anything she has previously said, that he is an honorable man and his daughter must have loved him very much.